 Hoarding Disorder used to be considered a form of obsessive compulsive disorder (OCD).
-However, hoarding is now considered a standalone mental disorder and is included in the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders 2013.
+However, hoarding is now considered a standalone mental disorder and is included in the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders 2013i and ICD-11 (International Classification of Diseases).